[[folder: Fridge Brilliance ]]

 ** For heavens sake!
 Glinda isn't a VillainWithGoodPublicity!
 She should be in the FridgeBrilliance section because she is the [[TheObiWan Obi-Wan Kenobi]]/Master Yoda of the Land Of Oz!
 She never did anything malicious or sinister!
 Also, the quest she sent Dorothy and her friends was ''not'' pointless.
 Dorothy needed to undertake it in order to unlock the power of the Ruby Slippers.
 Glinda was just Dorothy's ''teacher''.
 She's just very ''very'' subtle about it, that's all.

 *** Also, if you've read the book (like this troper has) you'll realize that possibly in the movie, Dorothy wasn't in any real danger as well.
-In the book, The Good Witch of the South in Munchkinland kisses Dorothy on the forehead, thus casting a charm spell of protection on Dorothy.
-If you watch the movie & watch carefully, Glinda The Good Witch On The North (standing in for the Witch Of The South), after she says, "....the sooner you get out of Oz, the safer you'll sleep, my dear..." she kisses Dorothy's forehead.
+In the book, The Good Witch of the North in Munchkinland kisses Dorothy on the forehead, thus casting a charm spell of protection on Dorothy.
+If you watch the movie & watch carefully, Glinda The Good Witch On The North, after she says, "....the sooner you get out of Oz, the safer you'll sleep, my dear..." she kisses Dorothy's forehead.
 This may be a CallBack to the book, which folks in 1939 may have been more familiar with.
 Thus the whole cynical, postmodern "Glinda was the real villain/Why would Glinda put Dorothy through all this crap to begin with?" is really silly.
 Glinda was like a Zen Master, Guru or TheObiWan, she wanted Dorothy to figure out the lesson by herself & save the Land Of Oz in the process.
 Real character-building!

 *** "Dorothy needed to undertake it in order to unlock the power of the Ruby Slippers."
 This is just WMG.
 It's never stated that the Slippers wouldn't have worked without the quest.
 Also, "she never did anything malicious or sinister!"
 Did you read the comment above you.
 Though if what the troper above me said is true then it probably should have been made clearer, it's bad writing, but not FridgeHorror.